-More than a hiking trail, more than a bike path, The Thread preserves our natural areas and is a place for exploration of nature, culture, science and history.
+More than a hiking trail, more than a bike path, the Thread Trail preserves our natural areas and is a place for exploration of nature, culture, science and history.

 Under the leadership of Catawba Lands Conservancy and many local partners, the Carolina Thread Trail strengthens the region and promotes economic development, education, better health and land conservation by connecting people, businesses and communities of diverse backgrounds and interests.

-While not every local trail will be part of the Carolina Thread Trail system, The Thread is linking regionally significant trails and many regional attractions.
+While not every local trail will be part of the Carolina Thread Trail system, the Thread Trail is linking regionally significant trails and many regional attractions.
 Think of it as a “green interstate system” of major trails and conservation lands created through local efforts throughout the region.
-The Thread will emerge over time as communities work together to plan and build trails reflecting community character, aspirations and priorities.
-Currently, 113 miles of The Thread are open to the public in North and South Carolina with 14 active corridors under development.
+The Thread Trail will emerge over time as communities work together to plan and build trails reflecting community character, aspirations and priorities.

-Please view this video to learn more about the Carolina Thread Trail, and the beautiful places and inspirational voices that are being woven together by The Thread:
+Please view this video to learn more about the Carolina Thread Trail, and the beautiful places and inspirational voices that are being woven together by the Thread Trail: